What am I looking at?

 What do the "Acceptable Limit" numbers mean?

-Your MEL drinking water lab results will list the federal or Maine health standard, whichever is tougher, next to your results for comparison purposes.
+Your MEL drinking water lab report lists the EPA Drinking Water Maximum Contaminant Level next to your results for comparison purposes.

 Additional Resources for Interpreting Your Results